Tip 1 - Keep your wick trimmed

 To really step up your candle game though, you need to get a wick trimmer!
 This makes trimming candle wicks much easier as the design allows you to reach into even deep candle jars.

-Tip 2 - Always allow the melt pool to reach its edges before extinguishing
+Tip 2 - Always allow the melt pool to extend to the edges

 Have you ever experienced "tunneling" in your candles?
-This is when the candle seems to burn down the middle leaving wax around the edges.
+This is when the candle seems to burn down the middle leaving wax around the sides.

-To avoid this you should allow the melt pool, which is the top layer of melted wax, to reach all the sides of the jar each time that you burn it.
+To avoid this you should allow the melt pool, which is the top layer of melted wax, to extend to all sides of the jar before extinguishing it.

 Tip 3 - Don't burn you candle for more than 4 hours at a time